-You can also create your own checker by customizing a different existing checker.
-Specific checkers that are designed for extension include the Subtyping Checker (Chapter 21, page 121), the Fake Enumeration Checker (Chapter 7, page 67), the Units Checker (Chapter 15, page 99), and a typestate checker (Chapter 22.1, page 126).
-Or, you can copy and then modify a different existing checker - whether one distributed with the Checker Framework or a third-party one.
-(One good choice to copy and modify is the Regex Checker (Chapter 9, page 73); a bad choice is the Nullness Checker, which is more sophisticated than anything you want to start out building.)
+- Customizing an existing checker.
+Checkers that are designed for extension include the Subtyping Checker (Chapter 21, page 121), the Fake Enumeration Checker (Chapter 7, page 67), the Units Checker (Chapter 15, page 99), and a typestate checker (Chapter 22.1, page 126). - Follow the instructions in this chapter to create a checker from scratch.
+This enables creation of checkers that are more powerful than customizing an existing checker. - Copy and then modify a different existing checker whether one distributed with the Checker Framework or a third-party one.
+This can be fast, or you can get tangled up if you don't fully understand the subtleties of the existing checker that you are modifying.
+Oftentimes following the instructions in this chapter is easier.
+(If you are going to copy a checker, one good choice to copy and modify is the Regex Checker (Chapter 9, page 73).
+A bad choice is the Nullness Checker (Chapter 3, page 25), which is more sophisticated than anything you want to start out building.)

-The rest of this chapter contains many details for people who want to write more powerful checkers.
-You do not need all of the details, at least at first.
+You do not need all of the details in this chapter, at least at first.
 In addition to reading this chapter of the manual, you may find it helpful to examine the implementations of the checkers that are distributed with the Checker Framework.
-You can even create your checker by modifying one of those.
 The Javadoc documentation of the framework and the checkers is in the distribution and is also available online at https://checkerframework.org/api/.

-If you write a new checker and wish to advertise it to the world, let us know so we can mention it in the Checker Framework Manual, link to it from the webpages, or include it in the Checker Framework distribution.
-For examples, see Chapter 22, page 126.
+If you write a new checker and wish to advertise it to the world, let us know so we can mention it in Chapter 22, page 126 or even include it in the Checker Framework distribution.